-They can be simply added after the URL intended for tracking, after which they are interpreted and “understood” by analytics tools, which will process the information for the user.
-Visitor Analytics has a distinct feature named “URL campaigns” where marketing campaign results are displayed based on UTM parameters.
+They can simply be added after the URL intended for tracking, after which they are interpreted and “understood” by analytics tools, which will process the information for the user.
+The app has a distinct feature named “URL campaigns” where marketing campaign results are displayed based on UTM parameters.

 There are 5 standard parameters that can be added to any URL.
 The first 3 are required and the last 2 are optional.